DATAUNIRIO/rmarkdown-landing-page/README.md

 Original materials were taken from <https://github.com/rstudio/rmarkdown-website> and adapted to follow CLARIN- D Corporate Design <http://de.clarin.eu/mwiki/index.php/CLARIN_Corporate_Design>.

+Learn how to adapt this example to your needs with the RMarkdown documentation <http://rmarkdown.rstudio.com/html_document_format.html>.

 Features of the simple website include:

 1. Multiple Rmd files are accessible from a global navigation bar (defined in `_navbar.html`)